ExtrieveTechnologies/ImageWizHelper/README.md

     } ConversionType;
     ```

-16. **GetConvertion** - This function will return the existing conversion setup.
+**16. GetConvertion** - This function will return the existing conversion setup.

     ```C / C++
     //C/C++
     int WINAPI GetConvertion(HANDLE ImgWizHlpHandle, ConvertionType Convertion)
     ```

-17. **CompressPagesToTiff_Array** - *This function will take a single input file and take the file's pages in an array to compress those pages in a
+**17. CompressPagesToTiff_Array** - *This function will take a single input file and take the file's pages in an array to compress those pages in a
     single output.*

     It will also take an ArrayLenght of pages also.